 Just this week, Trump tried to silence late-night comedian Jimmy Kimmel by weaponizing his FTC lapdog to threaten a merger ABC/Disney desperately wanted.
 The spineless megacorp acquiesced.
 But what happened next?
 The same thing that happened to Musk’s beloved Tesla: the American people spoke with their wallets.
 Disney’s revenue tanked in under 48 hours.
 And just as Musk had to abandon DOGE to save Tesla, Disney was forced to put Kimmel back on the air.

 Then came the escalation: Disney threatened Sinclair and Nexstar—who still refuse to air Kimmel—with losing the rights to broadcast live Southeastern Conference football.
 That threat alone could crater their revenue.
+[UPDATE: Sinclair and Nexstar have surrendered and will resume airing Kimmel's show.
+What a fiasco for Team Trump!]

 In short, Trump took a petty squabble with a late-night comedian and turned it into a full-blown media war—one that cost him a corporate ally and sent Kimmel’s ratings into the stratosphere.